2010–11 Trinidad and Tobago FA Trophy

 The 2010–11 Trinidad and Tobago FA Trophy was the 81st season of the FA Trophy, which is the oldest football competition for teams in Trinidad and Tobago.
 Joe Public entered as the tournament's defending champion, who defeated W Connection in the 2009 final.
 The tournament commenced on 17 November 2010, with 32 teams competing in single elimination matches and concluded on 25 January 2011.

 Qualification

 The tournament featured teams from the top three levels of the football pyramid.
-These three levels and 8 leagues, namely the TT Pro League, National Super League, Central FA's Premier Division, Eastern FA's Premier Division, Eastern Counties' Football Union, Norther FA's Premier Division, Southern FA's Premier Division, and Tobago FA's Premier Division, each have their own separate qualification process to trim their ranks down to their final team delegations.
+These three levels and 8 leagues, namely the TT Pro League, National Super League, Central FA's Premier Division, Eastern FA's Premier Division, Eastern Counties' Football Union, Northern FA's Premier Division, Southern FA's Premier Division, and Tobago FA's Premier Division, each have their own separate qualification process to trim their ranks down to their final team delegations.

 The top eight teams following the first round of matches in the 2010–11 season qualified as the Pro League's representatives for the competition.
 In addition, the top six finishers from the Super League also qualified.
 In addition, all six regional football associations were awarded three qualification positions into this year's edition.

 The following clubs qualified for the 81st edition of the FA Trophy: